Libya looks to oil as rebuilding begins

-Interim reconstruction minister Ahmed Jehani told Reuters during a meeting with donors and post-conflict rebuilding experts that the technical expertise of foreign contractors would be key to getting oil flowing again.
+The interim government's reconstruction minister Ahmed Jehani told Reuters during a meeting with donor groups and post-conflict rebuilding experts that the technical expertise of foreign contractors would be key to getting oil flowing again.

 Jehani and Nayed met experts from groups such as the International Monetary Fund, World Bank and USAID to discuss Libya's needs for the weeks and months ahead as the North African state starts rebuilding after months of conflict.